dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/90_Extra_Problems_PointSet.md

 - Show that if $X$ is compact and $A\subseteq X$ is closed then $A$ is compact.
 - Show that if $X$ is Hausdorff and $A\subseteq X$ is compact then $A$ is closed.
 - Show that if $X$ is a metric space and $A\subseteq X$ is compact then $A$ is bounded.
+- Show that a continuous map from a compact space to a Hausdorff space is closed.
+- Show that an injective continuous map from a compact space to a Hausdorff space is an embedding (a homeomorphism onto its image).

 ## Separation